 Ecosystems must get energy from something too.
 Where do you think the energy comes from?
 It comes from the sun!
-All of the energy, all over the world, in all its different forms, began as energy from the sun.
+All energy on Earth, in all its different forms, began as energy from the sun.

 When it comes to energy and living things, plants have a very special job.
 Only plants can take the energy from the sun and turn it into food energy for themselves and other living things.
 First, a plant takes in sunlight and changes it into food for itself.
 This food is a type of sugar called a carbohydrate.
-When a plant takes sunlight to make food, the process is called photosynthesis.
+When a plant uses sunlight to make food, the process is called photosynthesis.
 "Photo" means light; "synthesis" means combining different materials into something new.
 Photosynthesis changes sunlight and air into sugar.
 Without photosynthesis, there would be no life on Earth.

-Many animals get their energy from plants.
 Food energy in plants is passed on to animals when they eat plants.
 This energy then moves on to other animals when they eat the animals that ate the plants.
 This is how energy moves through an ecosystem.
-It starts with the sun, moves on to plants, then to animals that eat the plants, then to animals that eat animals and then to other animals that eat those animals.
+It starts with the sun, moves on to plants, then to animals that eat the plants, then to animals that eat animals, and then to other animals that eat those animals.
 It's a long chain, starting with the sun.